iharuspex/languages/.github/PULL_REQUEST_TEMPLATE.md

 Please help us understand the changes and the rationale even if we are not experts or even familiar with the particular language you are providing changes for.

-If you provide changes to the implementation of one or more language, for one or more benchmark, please include output from benchmark runs, before and after the change.
+If you provide changes to the implementation of one or more language, for one or more benchmark, please include output from benchmark runs, using run.sh, from before and after the change.
+(TIPS: You can use a copy of run.sh to avoid running the benchmarks for other languages.)
+Please provide the results as text rather than as screen dumps.

 Thanks again for contributing!
 -->